-We are actively working on label expansion for WAKIX in narcolepsy, including indications for both EDS and cataplexy in pediatric patients.
-We also intend to work with the FDA toward gaining pediatric exclusivity for WAKIX.
 We believe that pitolisant's ability to regulate histamine and histaminergic signaling gives it the potential to provide therapeutic benefit in other disorders that are mediated through the H3 receptor and histamine signaling and offers a portfolio in a product opportunity with pitolisant.
 Histamine plays an important role in normal physiologic functioning beyond wakefulness in the areas of attention, vigilance, behavior and cognition.
 The presence of H3 receptors in the hypothalamus, brainstem and cerebral cortex account for different functions, which could provide an opportunity for pitolisant to treat symptoms other than EDS in different disorders.
-In addition, H3 receptors are located mainly in the CNS as opposed to other parts of the body outside the CNS.
-This fact, along with pitolisant being highly selective for the H3 receptor (as opposed to H1 receptors, H2 receptors and H4 receptors), is the reason we believe in pitolisant's unique MOA and its potential to improve symptoms in patients living with rare neurological disorders, in which impaired histamine signaling is part of the underlying pathophysiology.
+In addition, H3 receptors are located mainly in the CNS as opposed to other parts of the body outside the CNS, which contributes to its overall tolerability profile.
+This fact, along with pitolisant being highly selective for the H3 receptor (as opposed to H1 receptors, H2 receptors and H4 receptors), is the reason we believe in pitolisant's unique MOA and its potential to improve symptoms in patients living with rare neurological diseases, in which impaired histamine signaling is part of the underlying pathophysiology.